anhvir/c207/README.md

   Instructions this week:
 ---------------
   * For this week's lab, follow the instruction in `LMS.Workshop.Week9`.
-Note that `all files` needed for this lab can be downloded from that `LMS.Workshop.Week9` thank to great work of our head tutor.
+Note that `all files` needed for this lab can be downloaded from that `LMS.Workshop.Week9` thank to great work of our head tutor.
 If you want some hints, read the second part of this document.

   Hints for lab this week